jantimon/reproduction-webpack-css-order/readme.md

 }
 ```

-5. Change to one of the comparison branches:
+1. Change to one of the comparison branches:
    - `side-effects-true` branch: `git checkout side-effects-true` (all packages have `sideEffects: true`)
    - `no-barrel` branch: `git checkout no-barrel` (no barrel file in `@segments/carousel`)

-6. Build again
+2. Build again
 ```bash
 pnpm build
 ```

-7. See CSS output in `@applications/base/dist`:
+1. See CSS output in `@applications/base/dist`:
- The `background-color: orange;` is now the last rule in the CSS file
+ The `background-color: orange;` is now the last rule in the CSS file in the [dist](https://github.com/jantimon/reproduction-webpack-css-order/tree/side-effects-true/%40applications/base/dist) directory:

 ```css